liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 3. Eclipse IDE for Java EE Developers (Helios version or greater) + Liferay IDE (see the Installation steps).

-Note: Earlier versions of Liferay, eg 5.2.x, are not supported yet by the Liferay IDE.
+Note: Earlier versions of Liferay, eg 5.2.x, are not supported by the Liferay IDE.

 ### Liferay Plugins SDK Setup